menu

 Real estate vacancies in 205th St / 116th Ave are 4.5%, which is lower than one will find in 68.4% of American neighborhoods.
 Demand for real estate in 205th St / 116th Ave is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The 205th St / 116th Ave neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the 205th St / 116th Ave neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 31.4% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 100.0% of all neighborhoods in America.

 In the 205th St / 116th Ave neighborhood, 32.3% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 98.4% of the neighborhoods in America.